 - Packets above the PIR are violating.

 This time we have two buckets next to each other.
 The second bucket is called the PIR bucket and it’s not filled by spilled tokens from the Bc bucket but filled directly.
 So how are the buckets filled now?
-When we configure this dual rate policer we have to set a CIR and PIR rate.
+When configuring this dual rate policer we have to set a CIR and PIR rate.
 Let’s say we have a CIR rate of 128.000 bps and a PIR rate of 256.000 bps.
-We still have the same formula to replenish tokens:
+We still have the same formula for replenishing tokens: